Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 Ingredients You’ll Need

-In this recipe, chickpea flour is mixed with spices, leavening agent, lemon and veggies, creating a wonderfully filling gluten free savory chickpea pancake to enjoy any time of day!
+In this recipe, chickpea flour is mixed with spices, leavening agent, lemon, and veggies, creating a hearty savory chickpea pancake that’s both gluten-free and delicious!

 Here is everything you will need: